 The US EPA’s National Coastal Condition Report assesses the coastal conditions of coastal waters from across the country derived from region by region data on water quality, sediment quality, biota, habitat, and ecosystem integrity, as they relate to ecological and human health.

-In Long Island Sound, the waters at 240 swimming beaches are monitored by local health departments and other agencies to test if the water is safe from disease-causing microorganisms.
+In Long Island Sound, local health departments and state agencies test the water at 240 swimming beaches for disease-causing microorganisms.
 The most frequent sources of disease-causing microorganisms are sewage overflows, polluted stormwater runoff, sewage treatment plant malfunctions, boating wastes, and malfunctioning septic systems.
 Pollution in beach water most often occurs following a heavy rain when older sewage systems that have combined stormwater and sewage systems overflow, and cause untreated sewage to flow into the Sound.
-US EPA’s Beach Monitoring and Notification Program provides information on whether the water at a specific beach is being monitored, who is responsible for the monitoring, the pollutants that are being monitored, and if advisories or closures have been issued.
+The US EPA’s Beaches Website provides information on whether the water at a specific beach is being monitored, who is responsible for the monitoring, the pollutants that are being monitored, and if advisories or closures have been issued.
 In 2015 Save the Sound also launched Sound Health Explorer, a website that grades coastal beaches by looking at high bacterial counts that lead to beach closures and comparing them to national averages.
 Rainfall is also featured on the site, allowing users to see which beaches suffer from bacterial contamination as a result of polluted stormwater runoff or from very local sources of fecal pollution such as a leaking municipal sewer line.